 The scientists condensed the data into a fifty-page climate change adaptation strategy.
 The document is now being processed in the Estonian Parliament.

-“Even though we have a plan, it’s difficult to change people’s mindset; we tend to not act before it affects our own lives.
+“Even though we have a plan, it’s difficult to change people’s mindset; we tend to not act before it affects our own life.
 The question is: ‘Are we adapting fast enough?’, and the answer is ‘No’, humans are not keeping up with the speed of change,” says Igor.

 This poster predicts the consequences of rising temperatures and how they affect food safety, health, fauna and tourism.
 Photo Credit: The Ministry of Environment.